dekennedy/Sales-Analysis-Dashboard/README.md

 ## Description
 Sales Analysis, Business Requirements and Planning using Power BI and SQL

-In this project I work through Data Analysis project using sample data avaiable from Adventure works.
+In this project I work through a Data Analysis project using sample data avaiable from Adventure works.

 #### Technologies